 Plan for a final interview to resolve any potential problems.
 Rather than finding out if problems will come up, it’s more a matter of finding out what the problems will be.

 Ask an intuitive person from among your personal or professional acquaintances to help you evaluate the candidates.
-You might be surprised by what they are able to tell you.
+You might be surprised by what they can tell you.

 Consider what psychological tests have to offer.